davesag/flux/CONSTITUTION.md

 ### Membership

-All Australian voters are eligible for membership.
+* All Australian voters are eligible for membership.
-There is no cost for membership.
+* There is no cost for membership.
-Each member is required to provide their name and address such that it matches the electoral roll.
+* Each member is required to provide their name and address such that it matches the electoral roll.
-Other required details include methods of contact, either phone or email, or both.
+* Other required details include methods of contact, either phone or email, or both.
-Their membership application is to be submitted through Flux's website, at voteflux.org.
+* Their membership application is to be submitted through Flux's website, at voteflux.org.
-Members may resign by contacting the secretary directly, or through a resignation feature on the party's website (once it exists).
+* Members may resign by contacting the secretary directly, or through a resignation feature on the party's website (once it exists).

-To retain membership, members will need to (once a year) confirm their details are up to date through an email notification.
+To retain membership, members must confirm that their details are up-to-date, once a year, via an email notification.
 Each time this happens their membership is valid for 1 year and they are granted voting rights within Flux's internal voting system.

 There are no obligations outside of maintaining membership.